 Pop Sauce adds the “five ‘S’ flavors of savory, salty, sweet, smoky and spicy to all my meals,” says Cheeseboro about the homemade sauce he first created to give as holiday gifts to his Harlem neighbors and friends.
 Blending mustard, turmeric, chile pepper, apple cider vinegar, garlic and other natural flavors, Cheeseboro bottled up a sauce that hints at the smokiness of barbecue sauce, nuttiness of mustard seeds and a slight kick that can be said is the spicy, no-additive cousin of Chick-fil-A’s signature sauce.

-With the encouragement of his community, Cheeseboro Kitchens LLC launched last year, a one-man condiment company based on recipes inspired by his Southern culinarian father.
-He inherited his father’s passion for foods and became a familiar face to many food business owners after starting a blog ten years ago that showcased his reviews of restaurants all across the five boroughs.
+With the encouragement of his community, Cheeseboro Kitchens LLC was born, a one-man condiment company based on recipes inspired by his Southern culinarian father.
+He inherited his father’s passion for foods and became a familiar face to many food business owners after starting a blog 10 years ago that showcased his reviews of restaurants all across the five boroughs.

 As the sauce picks up popularity around the city, friends and customers have asked, What doesn’t the sauce go on? and raved about its versatility.
 “It has been enlightening getting feedback and testimonials of Pop Sauce lovers who have come up with more ways to enjoy their Pop Sauce than I could have imagined,” he says.
 “Burgers, steak, chicken, sandwiches, hot dogs, sushi, salads, seafood, fries, tacos, falafel, popcorn—the list is endless.”